blaynem/pos-app/README.md

 ## Todo

 - Create a scrolling box around users so the page isn't gigantic from having a ton of users.
-	- Edit scroll so it only shows if certain amount of users are seen
+	- Edit scroll so it only shows if certain amount of users are seen.
 - Add ability to add users.
 - When a user is selected, it should highlight the cell.
 - Modify items button inside cart.